 Over 88% of the women diagnosed with breast cancer will survive in remission for at least five years, and 85% of men diagnosed with prostate cancer will also survive for at least five years past remission.
-This has led to lot of cancer survivors to try to find adequate life insurance for people with cancer to protect them and their families.
+This has led to a lot of cancer survivors trying to find adequate life insurance for people with cancer to protect them and their families.

-Most insurance companies use a specific guideline to provide valuable statistics for various types of cancer at various stages and also provides the success rate for different kinds of treatment plans.
-The insurance company will evaluate your specific set of circumstances and compare it against their guidelines to determine your risk factor.
+Most insurance companies use a specific guideline to provide valuable statistics for various types of cancer at various stages and also provide the success rates for different kinds of treatment plans.
+The insurance company will evaluate your specific set of circumstances and compare it against its guidelines to determine your risk factor.
 This will determine your eligibility for life insurance for cancer patients and your premium rate.

 Steps to increase the likelihood of finding cover